kurron/terraform-digitalocean/README.md

 Note the public ip address of the new droplet and then run `./ssh-into-instance.sh` giving it the ip address as an argument.
 If everything is correct, you should be ssh'ed into your newly created box.

+##Obtaining The Current State
+Run `./inspect.sh` to see the current state of the droplet, including its ip address.

 ##Start Over
 If there is an error with configuration that prevents Terraform from completing its mission, run `./destroy.sh` to remove any assets that have been created.
 You don't want to get charged for assets that you are not going to use!